Picnicking at Vineyards in North Georgia

 Guests are welcome to bring outside food to enjoy with their Fainting Goats Vineyards wines.
 Leashed dogs are welcome at this family-friendly vineyard and winery.
 Enjoy live music on the weekends and the fainting goats that are there all the time!

-How to Picnic at Vineyards in North Georgia
+How to Picnic at Wineries in North Georgia

 Serenity Cellars Cleveland GA